Last Updated on 1 February 2021

 Film producer and innovator Walt Disney used to think-up and refine ideas by breaking the process into three distinct chunks.
 The dreamer, the realist, and the spoiler (or critic).

 This stage was for fantasizing.
 Creating the most fantastic and absurd ideas as possible.
 No filter.
 Just wonderful, raw ideas.
 This stage was about “why not?”

 As the Realist, the Dreamer ideas would be re-examined and re-worked into something more practical.
 It wasn’t about the reasons it could not be achieved, but only about it could be done.
 This stage is about “how?”

-The third stage he would become the critic… shooting holes in the ideas he had come up with.
+In the third stage, he would become the critic… shooting holes in the ideas he had come up with.

 It is said, the ideas that survived this process were the ones Walt would work on.

 By compartmentalizing the stages, Walt didn’t let reality get in the way of the dream step.
 The realist was allowed to work without the harsh filter of a spoiler.
 And, the spoiler spends time examining a well-thought idea… something with a bit more structure.

 When we brainstorm alone and in groups – too often – we tend to fill the room with a dreamer or two, a few realists, and a bunch of spoilers.
 In these conditions, dream ideas don’t stand a chance.

 There is additional information that Walt went further, moving from one room to another as he shifted thinking.
 Using spaces specifically for each stage.